 Many of the convention center's most striking visual features were obtained through the creative use of hollow structural steel in exposed applications.
 The entrance towers, delicate snowflake chandeliers, and grand five-story main concourse make the Salt Palace part architectural showpiece, part modern art sculpture, and ready to be all business.

-SMG manages the facility on behalf of Salt Lake County, owner of the building.
-SMG employees take pride in maintaining an attractive, safe, secure, technologically advanced, welcoming and well-run facility.
+ASM Global manages the facility on behalf of Salt Lake County, owner of the building.
+ASM Global employees take pride in maintaining an attractive, safe, secure, technologically advanced, welcoming and well-run facility.
 We strive to exceed our clients' expectations regardless of the size of the event.
 We embrace the idea that our purpose reaches beyond our doors and into the greater Salt Lake community.
 Our S.O.A.R. program personifies our values as an important part of the hospitality industry in Utah.